ocaml/ocaml.org/data/books/real-world-ocaml.md

   computation, system scripting, and database-driven web applications with the OCaml multi-paradigm programming language.
 recommendation: >
-  This hands-on book teaches the use of OCaml for solving practical problems in various domains, including data processing and web applications.
-It covers OCaml's functional, imperative, and object-oriented programming styles through real-world examples.
-Starting from the basics, it progresses to advanced topics like the module system and foreign-function interface.
-The book is aimed at enabling quick learning of OCaml for writing efficient code, with examples using the Jane Street core library.
+  This practical book guides through using OCaml for real-world problems in data processing and web applications, covering its various programming styles with real examples.
+It starts with basics and advances to topics like the module system and foreign-function interface, focusing on efficient coding using the Jane Street core library.
 authors:
   - Anil Madhavapeddy
   - Yaron Minsky